sahilvyas29/sophomore/README.md

-##### (Challenge-2): Sophomore
+# 🚀 Build Your Own NFT System on the Kalp Blockchain

-##  🚀 Build Your Own NFT System on the Kalp Blockchain
+### (Challenge-2): Sophomore

-#### What is this challenge about?
+## What is this challenge about?

 This challenge is about developing a Non-Fungible Token (NFT) system using the KRC-721 standard on the Kalp blockchain.
 We will create a smart contract in Go that handles the lifecycle of NFTs, including minting, transferring, and burning tokens.
 The challenge simulates real-world scenarios where NFTs are used for digital art, collectibles, and other unique assets.

-#### What will we learn?
+## What will we learn?

 **By participating in this challenge, we will:**

-- Gain hands-on experience with Go programming language.
+- Gain hands-on experience with the Go programming language.
 - Understand the KRC-721 standard for NFTs.
 - Learn how to develop and deploy smart contracts on the Kalp blockchain.
-- Enhance your skills in blockchain development and decentralized applications (dapps).
+- Enhance our skills in blockchain development and decentralized applications (dApps).
 - Explore the concepts of tokenization and digital asset management.
-- Improve your problem-solving and coding abilities in a competitive environment.
+- Improve our problem-solving and coding abilities in a competitive environment.

 ---

 ## Ready to Get Started?

-#### Let's understand the KRC-721 first !
+### Let's understand the KRC-721 first!

-Imagine you’re playing your favorite online game.
-You’ve just unlocked an epic sword that’s one-of-a-kind.
-No one else in the game has this exact sword, and it’s got special stats that make it super powerful.
-Now, wouldn’t it be awesome if you could prove that this sword is truly yours, trade it with other players, or even sell it outside the game?
-That’s where KRC-721 comes in.
+Imagine you're playing your favorite online game.
+You've just unlocked an epic sword that's one-of-a-kind.
+No one else in the game has this exact sword, and it's got special stats that make it super powerful.
+Now, wouldn't it be awesome if you could prove that this sword is truly yours, trade it with other players, or even sell it outside the game?
+That's where KRC-721 comes in.

 **KRC-721** is a set of rules (or a standard) on the Kalp blockchain that allows developers to create unique digital items, just like that epic sword.
 These digital items are called Non-Fungible Tokens (NFTs).
 Unlike regular game currency or items (which are usually identical and can be swapped 1:1), NFTs are unique.
 Each one has its own identity and characteristics, making them more like collectibles than regular in-game items.